HIV Treatment

 How soon should a person start treatment after testing positive for HIV?

-It is best to see a health care provider as soon as possible after testing positive for HIV.
-Once in medical care, people with HIV should start taking HIV medicines as soon as possible.
-Treatment with HIV medicines (called antiretroviral therapy or ART) is recommended for everyone with HIV.
-HIV medicines help people with HIV live longer, healthier lives.
+Once someone gets diagnosed with HIV, it is best to see a health care provider as soon as possible to discuss HIV medicines and find the best treatment regimen for their specific needs.
+Treatment with HIV medicines (called antiretroviral therapy or ART) is recommended for everyone with HIV and can help them live long, healthy lives.
 HIV medicines also reduce the risk of HIV transmission.

 Why is medication adherence important?

-Taking HIV medicines every day prevents HIV from multiplying, which reduces the risk that HIV will mutate and produce drug-resistant HIV.
-Skipping HIV medicines allows HIV to multiply, which increases the risk of drug resistance and HIV treatment failure.
+Taking HIV medicines as they are prescribed prevents HIV from multiplying, which reduces the risk that HIV will mutate and produce drug-resistant HIV.
+Skipping HIV medicines allows HIV to multiply, which increases the risk of HIV drug resistancetreatment failure, and transmission to others.

 Poor adherence to an HIV treatment regimen also allows HIV to destroy the immune system.
 A damaged immune system makes it hard for the body to fight off infections and certain cancers.